willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 If we think it's possible that a member is defrauding us, we will gather the evidence we found and ask them if they can explain the discrepancy.
 If they are able to demonstrate that they weren't acting out of harmful intent or negligence, we'll just have to adjust our own expectations to accommodate the glitch.
 If we nevertheless strongly suspect that the member is being dishonest, we will report our suspicions to the local authorities so that they can complete a more thorough investigation with a legal search warrant and due process.

-If we are forced to take this path, we will only seek reasonable recovery of financial losses resulting directly from fraudulent activity.
+If we are forced to take this path, we will **only** seek reasonable recovery of financial losses resulting directly from fraudulent activity.
 MULLC will never, directly or indirectly, attempt to pursue a prison sentence against any person for any reason whatsoever.
-Furthermore, conviction of intentional or negligent financial abuse of MULLC as a whole is the only circumstance in which we will revoke a person's membership.
+Furthermore, conviction of intentional or negligent financial abuse of MULLC as a whole is the **only** circumstance in which we will revoke a person's membership.

 Cash Handouts as a Last Resort
 ''''''''''''''''''''''''''''''''

 Whenever possible, we strive to directly employ enough people to provide basic goods and services equally to all members; directly pay on a member’s behalf for basic goods and services provided by non-members; or immediately reimburse any out-of-pocket costs for basic goods and services that present an undue financial burden.
 This allows us to make sure that our funds are actually used for the purpose we expect.

 This is not quite enough, though; if we do not provide a certain service, and there is no practical way to directly pay on a member’s behalf, we should not expect all members to have enough cash on hand to pay for that service out-of-pocket before we reimburse them.
 In such a case, there is no option except to simply give out cash, and we must accept the inevitable fact that some of this cash will be used for goods or services we didn’t intend.
-(See also: Benefit Abuse.)
+(See also: `Benefit Abuse`_.)

+.. _Benefit Abuse: ./selected-principles.html#benefit-abuse

-One important thing we do not do is use coercive tactics (like hounding members for receipts or, god forbid, employing debt collectors) to ensure repayment of any cash we don’t believe was used in good faith.
+One important thing we **do not** do is use coercive tactics (like hounding members for receipts or, god forbid, employing debt collectors) to ensure repayment of any cash we don’t believe was used in good faith.
 One of the first things we must accept is that it is simply not possible in a large enough society to make sure that every single dollar goes exactly to the place we want it to.
 This was discussed in more detail above, as it applies to public data monitoring for investigation of egregious fraudulent use of MULLC funds.

 We use a few strategies to minimize the risk for abuse, even though we know that this risk cannot be completely eliminated: